nus-cs2103/website-base/admin/tools.md

 <span style="color:purple">**:fas-hard-hat: Preparation:**</span>
 * Install the IDE in your computer.
 You may use the Intellij community edition (free) or the ultimate edition (free for students).
+* If you have an older version of the IDE, we recommend updating to the latest version (i.e., 2019 edition).
 </box>

 </div><!-- ----------------------------------------------------------------------------------------------------- -->